Semantic-Org/Semantic-UI/README.md

 ## Types of UI

-UI components are split into four categories, ranging from smallest to largest:
+UI components are split into four categories, ranging from smallest to largest in scope:
 * UI Elements
 * UI Collections
 * UI Modules
 * UI Views

-All UI definitions are made of a neutral, ideal definition, a list of states it can occupy, and a set of common variations or "types" of that element.

 ### UI Elements
 UI Elements are interface elements which do not contain other elements inside themselves.
 This can be thought of as similar in definition as an "element" in chemistry.